MarcKaufmann/sicp/README.md

 sicp
 ====

-Working through 'Structure and Interpretation of Computer Programs'.
+This is me working through 'Structure and Interpretation of Computer Programs', trying most - but not all - of the exercises.

-This repository tracks my progress on SICP.